Get

 4. They Can Be Sensitive to the Sun

 Cats with white fur can easily end up sunburnt if they spend too much time outdoors in direct sunlight.
 Feline ears and noses are particularly vulnerable.
-Cats with white fur that spend lots of time in the sun are often at increased risk for developing conditions such as skin cancer and squamous cell carcinoma.
+Cats with white fur that spend lots of time in the sun are often at increased risk for developing conditions such as skin solar dermatitis and squamous cell carcinoma.
 While outdoor cats are at higher risk, indoor pets can burn if exposed to UV rays through windows.

 5. They Aren’t Terribly Common

 Several cats have coats that feature a bit of white, such as tuxedo cats and bi-colored kitties.
-But completely white cats only make up a small percent of the feline world, though calling them rare would be a serious stretch.
+But completely white cats only make up a small percentage of the feline world, though calling them rare would be a serious stretch.
 Unlike calico and orange tabby cats, white cats aren’t mostly male or female.

 White British Shorthair